qiyoyou/CGM_work/DNA_seq.md

 #### 4.1 Build a GRCh38 genome index (bwa)

-Build a folder for storing the index and cd to this folder
+Build a folder for storing the index and cd to this folder.
 ```
 cd /tempwork173/qiyoyou/db/
 mkdir grch38_bwa
 cd grch38_bwa/
 ```

-Download hg38 .fasta from the link and store it to this folder
+Download hg38 .fasta from the link and store it to this folder.
 ```
 wget https://storage.cloud.google.com/genomics-public-data/resources/broad/hg38/v0/Homo_sapiens_assembly38.fasta?_ga=2.56607659.-1064644800.1560758967
 ```